ReGame-VR/Unity-Throw-At-Target/README.md

 Level Height Scale
 - Class tied to Level Scaler objects (one per scene except for title and ending)
 - Responsible for adjusting size of platform and distance of target, to correspond with calibration data (which it gets from GlobalControl)
+- Also handles swapping between scenes with a fade

 Log Test Results
 - Class tied to Log Manager object (one per scene except for title and ending)